This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 Cereal products contain a very high carbohydrate and sugar content.
 Pseudo-cereals, like quinoa, does not include gluten, but they contain many anti-nutrients that negatively affect gut health.

 Most cereals consist of short-chain carbohydrates.
 Sugar also has only two chain links.

 The gluten contained in cereal protein triggers incompatibilities in many people and affect gut health.

-Gluten found in barley, wheat, and rye can cause celiac disease and other digestive problems?
+Avoid gluten found in barley, wheat, and rye as it can cause celiac disease and other digestive problems?

-There are disadvantages of eating dairy products with one of the primary consequences of lactose intolerance.
+There are disadvantages to eating dairy products with one of the primary consequences of lactose intolerance.